lisa-lumos/Snowflake/README.md

 - Query the masked columns before making tables and views available to users.
 - Note target columns in additional tables and views where the data in the source column may appear.

+Snowflake allows setting a masking policy on a materialized view column.

+A masking policy that is directly assigned to a column takes precedence over a tag-based masking policy.

+Executing a CREATE TABLE ...
+AS SELECT (CTAS) statement applies any masking policies on columns included in the statement before the data is populated in the new table.
+To copy unmasked data, use a role authorized for protected data to run the CTAS statement.

 ### Row Access Policies
+A given table/view column can be specified in either a masking policy or a row access policy - a column cannot be specified in masking policy and row access policy at the same time.

 ### Object Tagging